 - It contains potential allergens.

-Burt’s Bees has a great reputation for high-quality and gentle products, and their diaper rash ointment is no different.
-It will be safe for use on your baby’s bum with 100% natural ingredients and no parabens, phthalates, or petrolatum.
+Burt’s Bees has an excellent reputation for high-quality and gentle products, and their diaper rash ointment is no exception.
+It’s safe to use on your baby’s bum, with 100 percent natural ingredients and no parabens, phthalates, or petrolatum.

 - It offers barrier protection and skin conditioners.

-- It contains beeswax and lanolin which are allergens for some babies.
+- Contains beeswax and lanolin, which are allergens for some babies.

-This plant-based diaper cream is also made with organic ingredients, so you know it’s as natural as possible.
-The zinc oxide not only forms a barrier to protect your baby’s bottom, but also works to reduce inflammation on skin that has already been irritated.
+This plant-based diaper cream is made with organic ingredients, so you know it’s as natural as possible.
+The zinc oxide forms a barrier to protect your baby’s bottom and reduces inflammation on the irritated skin.

-It is certified by the NSF, which means it meets strict health and safety standards.
-It has also been tested by physicians to be sensitive on your baby’s skin and is made without irritants and toxins such as synthetic fragrances, parabens, mineral oil, lanolin, or dyes.
+It’s certified by the NSF — which means it meets strict health and safety standards — and has been tested by physicians.
+It’s kind to your baby’s skin, fragrance-free, and doesn’t contain any parabens, mineral oil, lanolin, or dyes.

 Best Diaper Rash Cream for Open Sores

-This cream was developed with the help of midwives, so you know that they strive to keep it as natural as possible.
-In fact, it’s even certified “natural” by the European organization NaTrue.
+Weleda developed this cream with the help of midwives, so you know that they care about making products that actually work.
+As a bonus, this is certified “natural” by the European organization NaTrue.

 The cream is 12% zinc oxide to offer protection, with calendula extract and other natural ingredients to soothe your baby’s extra-irritated bottom.

-It contains no synthetic preservatives or fragrances, and replaces traditional mineral oil with beeswax.
-It also has several ingredients to further nourish your baby’s soft skin as it heals it.
+It contains no synthetic preservatives or fragrances and replaces traditional mineral oil with beeswax.
+There are also several other ingredients to further nourish your baby’s soft skin as it heals.